 All those buildings they were destroyed by the earthquake.
 However, the new town was built with respect to the old local style.

-Favorite thing: well the possitive view is that you have one destination but many images!
+well the possitive view is that you have one destination but many images!

 you can pick a beach totally different to visit every single day you stay!